IdentityMembers

 The identity you're leaving behind

-For most of your working life, a question followed you everywhere you went: "What do you do?"
+For most of your working life, one question followed you everywhere: "What do you do?"
 And you had an answer — a good one.
-The answer came easily because your job, your profession, your role was doing a great deal of the identity work for you.
+It came easily because your job, your profession, your role was doing a great deal of the identity work for you.
 It placed you in the world, gave you standing, told other people who you were and told you something about yourself in return.

 Then, at some point, that answer changes.
 You retire or step back or the work winds down.
-Suddenly the question "what do you do?" feels unexpectedly awkward.
+Suddenly the same question feels unexpectedly awkward.
 The honest answer — "I'm figuring that out" — can catch in your throat, because people like you don't say things like that.
 You've spent decades being capable.
 Being in the middle of something, not yet sure what it is, feels wrong.

 It isn't wrong.
-It is one of the most normal experiences of this chapter of life, and the fact that almost nobody warns you about it doesn't mean you're alone in it.
-It simply means the conversation hasn't caught up with the reality.
+I know that might be hard to believe right now, but it is one of the most normal experiences of this chapter — and the fact that almost nobody warns you about it doesn't mean you're alone in it.
+It simply means the conversation hasn't caught up with the reality yet.

 Why it feels like a loss even when it was your choice